nuuuwan/news_lk3_data/README.md

 The gazette notification states the Online Safety Act has been included under the scope of the Ministry of Public Security with effect from the 7th of February, 2024.

+Electricity Bills In Sri Lanka; Highest In South Asia – Verité Research

+Environment Ministry in President’s charge by way of Extraordinary Gazette

 ◼️

 [Data](articles/0fbe0865.json)